Leadership Lecture by Shri Salman Khurshid

 Dr. Ramdas M. Pai (Chancellor, Manipal University), Dr. H. S. Ballal (Pro Chancellor, Manipal University), Dr. Saji Gopinath (Director, TAPMI) were present on the occasion along with management students and faculty of TAPMI and Manipal University.

-Earlier, Shri Salman Khurshid visited TAPMI’s newly built scenic 42-acre campus and inaugurated the Rajat Jayanti Van (Silver Jubilee Forest), continuing TAPMI’s tree plantation program, on December 23, 2009.
+Earlier, Shri Salman Khurshid visited TAPMI’s newly built scenic 44.11-acres campus and inaugurated the Rajat Jayanti Van (Silver Jubilee Forest), continuing TAPMI’s tree plantation program, on December 23, 2009.
 He planted the saplings near the academic block, and undertook a tour of the campus.

 Prof. Saji Gopinath, spoke about the institute’s commitment towards a healthy environment and mentioned that this was another milestone towards a greener campus.
 Minister Salman Khurshid spoke on various aspects of corporate governance and its importance in today’s national scenario.
 He shared his views on the role of directors and regulatory authorities in improving corporate governance.
 He also elaborated on Corporate Social Responsibility and how companies must act responsibly, ethically and rationally towards society.
 The lecture began with the minister using Mahatma Gandhi’s model of trusteeship to emphasize the similarities between corporate governance, political life and corporate life and how greed continues to be the biggest bane of corporate governance.
 Continuous evolution of the Indian corporate governance model has supported the transformation, reformation and growth of the Indian economy after the 1991 economic reforms.